HOPE Lab

 Book Project

-Cultural Betrayal will be the first book to use the CBTT research to contribute to academic and national discussions regarding anti-Black racism and sexual violence.
-Specifically, I will synthesize the quantitative and qualitative CBTT research that encompasses five data sets of diverse Black young women who have experienced cultural betrayal sexual trauma in their lives.
-In doing so, I will directly address the specific bind placed on Black women and girls to protect the Black community while Black men sexually violate them.
-Through utilizing critical race theory (e.g., Bell, 1995) and structural intersectionality (Crenshaw, 1991) to theoretically integrate anti-Black racism and sexual violence together as two branches of intertwined contemporary social issues, I will also identify concrete ways forward, with a focus on healing and social justice on individual, familial, community, cultural, institutional, and societal levels.
+The Cultural Betrayal of Black Women & Girls is the first book to use the CBTT research to contribute to academic and national discussions regarding anti-Black racism and sexual violence.
+Specifically, I synthesize the quantitative and qualitative CBTT research that encompasses five data sets of diverse Black young women who have experienced cultural betrayal sexual trauma in their lives.
+In doing so, I directly address the specific bind placed on Black women and girls to protect the Black community while Black men sexually violate them.
+Through utilizing critical race theory (e.g., Bell, 1995) and structural intersectionality (Crenshaw, 1991) to theoretically integrate anti-Black racism and sexual violence together as two branches of intertwined contemporary social issues, I also identify concrete ways forward, with a focus on healing and social justice on individual, familial, community, cultural, institutional, and societal levels.

-With CBTT (Gómez, 2020b) as the foundation, this book will incorporate four literatures— Black feminist intersectionality work (e.g., Combahee River Collective, 1977; Collins, 1999; Crenshaw, 1991), sexual violence against Black women and girls (e.g., Bent-Goodley, 2009), cultural competency in clinical and extra-therapeutic intervention (e.g., French et al., 2020; Miller & Stiver, 1997), and institutional change (e.g., Freyd, 2014; Freyd & Smidt, 2019).
+With CBTT (Gómez, 2020b) as the foundation, this book incorporates four transdisciplinary literatures— Black feminist intersectionality work (e.g., Combahee River Collective, 1977; Collins, 1999; Crenshaw, 1991), sexual violence against Black women and girls (e.g., Bent-Goodley, 2009), cultural competency in clinical and extra-therapeutic intervention (e.g., French et al., 2020; Miller & Stiver, 1997), and institutional change (e.g., Freyd, 2014; Freyd & Smidt, 2019).
 Though seemingly ambitious, this roster is the logical next step in person-centering Black women and girls, thus providing a single resource for understanding and addressing sexual violence on individual, institutional, and societal levels.

 Filmed January 2022, I discuss the content of the book and my writing process in Cultural Betrayal & ‘Conundrums’: The Making of a Book, at the BUSSW Equity & Inclusion Speaker Series.